 How To Find a Ventura County Garage Conversion Contractor

 Below are a couple of suggestions for finding the right contractor for your garage conversion.

 It’s best to search for only local (Ventura County or Conejo Valley), licensed General Contractors.
 No other types of contractors are qualified to do this sort of project, and using an unlicensed contractor or handyman is a big mistake.
-Any contractors you speak with, always make sure they have experience with garage conversions or ADUs.
+For any contractors you speak with, always make sure they have experience with garage conversions or ADUs.
 It is best to hire a contractor who’s built garage conversions or Accessory Dwelling Units in the past and knows the potential issues/pitfalls.

 There are several other criteria you should consider before hiring a contractor.
-Check for a valid contractor’s license on the Contractors State License Board website and confirm it is active, there are no disciplinary issues, and it has Workers Compensation Insurance associated with it (assuming the GC has employees).
+Check for a valid contractor’s license on the Contractors State License Board website and confirm it is active, there are no disciplinary issues, and it has Workers’ Compensation Insurance associated with it (assuming the GC has employees).